 Support for homeowners with reduced incomes facing economic displacement.
 Some community members noted that long-time, lower income homeowners in the subarea need assistance to maintain their homes.

+Desire for timely permitting of single-family home building permits.
+Community members expressed interest in reducing the sometimes more than one calendar-year time it takes to secure a building permit.

 Policies - Housing